bengrunfeld/study-notes/python.md

 	>>> filter(func, list)
 	[2, 4, 6, 8, 10, 12, 14, 16, 18]
 `map(function, sequence)` calls `function(item)` for each of the sequence’s items and returns a list of the return values.
 E.g.
-	>>> def add_two(y): return y * 2
+	>>> def add_two(y): return y + 2
 	...
 	>>> map(add_two, list)
 	[4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38]
 More than one sequence may be passed; the function must then have as many arguments as there are sequences and is called with the corresponding item from each sequence (or None if some sequence is shorter than another).
-`reduce(function, sequence)` returns a single value constructed by calling the binary function function on the first two items of the sequence, then on the result and the next item, and so on.
+`reduce(function, sequence)` returns a single value constructed by calling the binary function `function` on the first two items of the sequence, then on the result and the next item, and so on.
 	>>> def add(x,y): return x+y
 	...
 	>>> reduce(add, range(1, 11)) 55